nooswa/pdc_project_2/README.md

 ## Demo
 Here is a quick demo of the gameplay.
-Click on the image for a longer demo.
+**Click on the image for a longer demo**

 [![Wordle Game Demo](./assets/DemoForReadMe.gif)](https://vimeo.com/1025327007?share=copy)